Bit451/Bit451/_includes/README.md

 __OrientDB__

-OrientDB is web ready (natively supports HTTP/RESTful protocol/JSON), cross-platform, embeddable (with local mode to bypass the server), has a footprint of only about 1MB for the full server, is well-supported/documented, supports drivers for Javascript (among others), database- and record-level security, and distributed architecture.
+OrientDB is web ready (natively supports HTTP/RESTful protocol/JSON), cross-platform, embeddable (with local mode to bypass the server), has a footprint of only about 1MB for the full server, is well-supported/documented, supports drivers for JavaScript (among others), database- and record-level security, and distributed architecture.

 ##### Database Functionality

 A primary functionality to be implemented for Bit451 is a security layer to: sign and verify records, selectively determine which records to query from/replicate, identify/block malicious nodes, etc.

-Bit451 will embed the database in a thin wrapper client and interact via its Javascript driver.
+Bit451 will embed the database in a thin wrapper client and interact via its JavaScript driver.
 Each node acts as a server and represents an Account.
 Each record should be signed with a hash of ALL its fields (including ID, timestamp, and Account ID, etc) and public and private key, and then when verifying simply remove the signature (sig) and check against it.
 The client should enforce incoming data integrity, rate limit/protect against DoS attacks, etc (basically act as database gatekeeper).

 Database connections should also be authenticated so that, for example, a hosted Bit451 installation cannot rely on a single naive user as its direct database connection/server.
 The user should also have the option to allow unauthenticated connections, i.e. to be an open host.